 Granting of Honorary Awards

-Version Number: 4.0
+Version Number: 5.0

 Policy Owner: President

-1 Purpose
+A. Purpose

 This document sets out the criteria, guiding principles and procedures for the granting of honorary awards by UCC.

-2 Policy Scope
+C. Policy Scope

-3 Roles and Responsibilities
+D. Policy Roles and Responsibilities

-4 Policy Text
+E. Policy Text

 Policy for Granting of Honorary Awards in University College Cork National University of Ireland, Cork

-1. INTRODUCTION
+1. Introduction

-1.1.
-University College Cork National University of Ireland, Cork (UCC) is a Constituent University of the National University of Ireland, founded in 1908.
+1.1 University College Cork National University of Ireland, Cork (UCC) is a Constituent University of the National University of Ireland, founded in 1908.
 The University is empowered under the Universities Act 1997 to award degrees, including honorary degrees, which shall also be degrees of the National University of Ireland.

-1.2.
-Honorary awards of the University are bestowed on individuals to recognise distinction in a particular field of human endeavour, related to the expansion of knowledge, discovery and understanding; the deepening of scholarship in every discipline; the critical appreciation and the practice of literature, music and the visual and performing arts.
-In the main, these degrees are intended to further the purposes of the University by honouring academic distinction in all disciplines.
+1.2 Honorary awards of the University are bestowed on individuals to recognise distinction in a particular field of human endeavour, related to the expansion of knowledge, discovery and understanding; the deepening of scholarship in every discipline; the critical appreciation and the practice of literature, music and the visual and performing arts.
+In the main, these degrees and awards are intended to further the purposes of the University by honouring academic distinction in all disciplines.
 In particular, UCC seeks to honour those whose academic distinction is linked in some way to the culture, scholarship, traditions and values of UCC.
 In honouring distinguished individuals, UCC seeks to promote its own cultural and scholarly traditions and values, including its commitment to the Irish language and Studies.
-In addition to degrees honouring scholarship and creativity, honorary degrees of the University are conferred on individuals, who, whether in their personal or representative capacities, through their energies, service and actions, have contributed significantly to public life, the betterment of society, or individual freedom and dignity.
+In addition to degrees and honouring scholarship and creativity, honorary degrees and awards of the University are conferred on individuals, who, whether in their personal or representative capacities, through their energies, service and actions, have contributed significantly to public life, the betterment of society, or individual freedom and dignity.

 1.3 This document sets out the criteria, guiding principles and procedures for the granting of honorary awards by UCC.